olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 Calling `toString` will give a string representation of the result.

 [See more about `Dish` here.](#the-dish-type)

+##### `File` output type from Dish
+Node.js does not have a `File` API, so for operations that return a `File`, we use a shim which creates an object with the same shape as the `File` Web API.
+You can access the underlying data if this file type with `file.data`, which will be an `ArrayBuffer`.

 #### Compose operations
 Operations can be composed using `apply`.
 This example performs ROT13 substitution followed by conversion to Hex on some input: